 That way, you won’t spend time the next day wondering what you should be doing now.

 13. Learn something new

-Take an hour or two to learn something new that interests you or to improve your skills.
+Take an hour or two to learn something new and exciting, or to improve your skills.

 You can make a list of topics you’d like to know more about and then browse Udemy (if you’re looking for entry-level information) or universities that offer online training.

 The Internet offers a wide range of courses about almost any topic you can think of.

 And you can find very affordable offers as well as high-end material.

 When you’re watching your lessons, be present: take notes, focus on what you’re learning, and look for ways to implement your new knowledge.